 I have undertaken to explore the question, Is Jesus God?, by looking first at the claims Jesus made about himself.
 After all, if Jesus didn’t really claim he was God, we would have to wonder about others making that claim.
-We find that the religious authorities condemned him precisely because he was making claims of equivalence with God.
+The religious authorities, at least, understood what Jesus was saying, and they condemned him precisely because he was making claims of equivalence with God.

 I also explored what people in the time of Jesus said about him.
 Some people claim that the early followers of Jesus didn’t really think he was God, that the God-claim arose generations later in the way of a legend.
 Unless the Gospels and letters collected in the New Testament were written generations later, clearly, his early followers, and even people opposed to him, believed that he was God or, at least, that he claimed to be God.